Puppo/travel-shop/docs/Components/README.md

 ## Event Bus

 The Event Bus is not a visual component but it's important for sending events between components.
-In this case, the application use the Event bus to toggle the basket view in the mobile version.
+In this case, the application uses the Event bus to toggle the basket view in the mobile version.

 ## Component Relationships